13 Very Fun Relay Games

 Players: Large groups

 Each team will be given one ball.
-The first player from each team will run down to the middle where their equipment is, and stack the plates and cups alternating them, having the cups face down, and then run to the next person to do the same.
+The first player from each team will run down to the middle where their equipment is, stack the plates and cups alternating them, have the cups face down, and then run to the next person to do the same.
 The next person will run down and un-stack them and then re-stack them.
 But anyone from another team has the option of using their ball to try to knock down any other team’s stacked pile to set them behind.
-This is done only by the next person in line, on their turn, they cannot go do their task until the person behind them has retrieved the thrown ball and brought it back to the group.
-If a team’s cups are knocked down, the person that stacked them has to return and do it again.
-So the strategy becomes do you knock down someone else’s stack or focus only on your team’s progress and play it safe.
+This is done only by the next person in line; on their turn, they cannot go do their task until the person behind them has retrieved the thrown ball and brought it back to the group.
+If a team’s cups are knocked down, the person who stacked them has to return and do it again.
+So the strategy becomes, do you knock down someone else’s stack or focus only on your team’s progress and play it safe?
 The first team done is the winner of the game.

 Submitted by R Scheel, Fun-Attic, Inc.